Ready to learn how sleep impacts your glucose levels and how your glucose levels impact your sleep?

 Glucose usage is highest when we’re awake and almost always lower overnight.
 Our data shows that, on average, overnight glucose levels are usually 15% lower than during the day, with less variability, across a large number of athletes.
 Broadly, across a night, glucose levels are increased by an average of 20% in the early part of the night, normalizing by the time of waking.

-During REM sleep, interstitial glucose measures can decrease by as much as 20%, which probably indicates and reinforces the increased uptake and usage by the brain as previously mentioned.15 (Note, interstitial fluid and blood glucose are different.
+During REM sleep, interstitial glucose measures can decrease by as much as 20%, which probably indicates and reinforces the increased uptake and usage by the brain as previously mentioned.
+(Note: glucose in the interstitial fluid and blood glucose are different.
 Check out our article to learn more about the relevance of measuring glucose in the interstitial fluid).